 Drive to Bicheno via Cataract Gorge and the Bay of Fires, known for its turquoise waters and red rocks.
 Stop in coastal St Helen's for lunch.

-Visit Port Arthur's sights, including a cruise around the harbour.
+Visit Port Arthur's sights, including a cruise around the bay.
 Drive to Hobart for one last evening together.

 Depart at any time.